The Hymns and Carols of Christmas

 52. O faithful Christians, as you love.

-54. O! see man's Saviour in Bethlehem born.
+54. O!
+See Man's Saviour in Bethlehem Born

-55. O! the Almighty Lord.
+55. O!
+The Almighty Lord

 56. Of Jesu's birth, lo! angels sing.

-57. On Christmas day in the morn.
-[Upon Christmas Day In The Morning?]
+57. On Christmas Day In The Morn

 61. Reader, pray do not think I am unkind.